MJspitta/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. Create a directory and set permissions 751
 13. Change the group owner to school for the file hello
 100. Change owner and group of all files and directories in working directory
+101. Change owner and group owner of symbolic link